shu251/SPOT_metatranscriptome/README.md

 Concatenate output .faa sequences and run through GhostKOALA for KEGG annotation (http://www.kegg.jp/ghostkoala/).

 ## Data compilation
 Zenodo (10.5281/zenodo.846380) houses raw data that can be downloaded and then run to re-create all figures.

 ### Parse_and_Compile_Data_SPOTmetaT.ipynb
 Code required to run ahead of R script.
 Takes raw count information and annotation data and compiles.
 Output files can then be input into the R script: MetaT_data_compile_plot.ipynb.

-### MetaT_data_compile_plot.ipynb
+### MetaT_data_compile_10172017.ipynb
 Script used to generate all figures.
 Many figures were processed further using InkScape.
 See "test_file_05022017.csv" to run through small subset of data.

 Required R packages